-For further information, please contact us (see menu) or consult the curriculum for Computer Technology (scroll to 5th and 6th semester for English).
-Please be aware that the curriculum still features the old title for the programme.
+For further information, please contact us (see menu) or consult the curriculum for Computer Technology (mostly in Danish).

-With a BSc degree in Computer Technology from Aalborg University, you have seven different postgraduate programmes in engineering to choose from (all are in Aalborg unless otherwise specified):
+With a BSc degree in Computer Engineering from Aalborg University, you have seven different postgraduate programmes in engineering to choose from (all are in Aalborg unless otherwise specified):